cperales/uci-download-process/README.md

-# UCI ML Repository conversion script
+# UCI Machine Learning Repository downloading and conversion scripts

 This is a script for converting [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets.html) datasets (and some from other sources) into a common format.
 The UCI ML repository is a useful source for machine learning datasets for testing and benchmarking, but the format of datasets is not consistent.
 This means effort is required in order to make use of new datasets since they need to be read differently.